 Electronic Certificates of Conformity (eCoCs)

-A Certificate of Conformity (CoC) is issued by a manufacturer to certify that an individual vehicle has been produced in conformity with an approved type.
+A Certificate of Conformity (CoC) is issued by a vehicle manufacturer to confirm that an individual vehicle has been produced in conformity with an approved type.
+In the UK, this is moving from a paper-based document to an electronic Certificate of Conformity (eCoC), so that CoC information can be provided and used in a consistent digital format.

-Assimilated Regulation (EU) 2018/858 mandates that from 5 July 2026, the manufacturer must make the certificate of conformity of newly manufactured vehicles available to the VCA as structured data in electronic format.
+This change is supported by Assimilated Regulation (EU) 2018/858, which requires that from 5 July 2026 manufacturers make the CoC for newly manufactured vehicles available to the VCA as structured data in electronic format.

 Scope